-- agent(s) responsible and the process that must be followed in completing the statements of purpose for the data holdings containing PI, including the agent(s) or other persons or organizations that must be consulted in the process - agent(s) responsible for approving the statements of purpose - role of the agent(s) that have been delegated day-to-day authority to manage the privacy program in respect of the statements of purpose - person(s) and organization(s) that will be provided the statements of purpose, including, at a minimum, the Chief Coroner - frequency with which and the circumstances in which the statements of purpose must be reviewed - agent(s) responsible and the process that must be followed in reviewing the statements of purpose and amending them, as necessary - agent(s) or other person(s) or organization(s) that must be consulted in reviewing, and, if necessary, amending the statements of purpose - agent(s) responsible for approving the amended statements of purpose - person(s) and organization(s) that will be provided amended statements of purpose upon approval, including the Chief Coroner or other persons or organizations from whom the PI in the data holding is collected
+- agent(s) responsible and the process that must be followed in completing the statements of purpose for the data holdings containing personal information, including the agent(s) or other person(s) or organization(s) that must be consulted in the process - agent(s) responsible for approving the statements of purpose - role of the agent(s) that have been delegated day-to-day authority to manage the privacy program in respect of the statements of purpose - person(s) and organization(s) that will be provided the statements of purpose, including, at a minimum, the service providers from whom the personal information in the data holding is collected - frequency with which and the circumstances in which the statements of purpose must be reviewed - agent(s) responsible and the process that must be followed in reviewing the statements of purpose and amending them, as necessary

-The policy, procedures, and practices must be reviewed on an ongoing basis to ensure their continued accuracy, that the PI collected for purposes of the data holding is still necessary for the identified purpose(s), and that de-identified and/or aggregate information will not serve the identified purpose.
+- agent(s) or other person(s) or organization(s) that must be consulted in reviewing, and, if necessary, amending the statements of purpose - agent(s) responsible for approving the amended statements of purpose - person(s) and organization(s) that will be provided amended statements of purpose upon approval, including the service providers or other persons or organizations from whom the personal information in the data holding is collected

-- require agents to comply with the policy, procedures, and practices - require agents to notify the prescribed entity at the first reasonable opportunity, in accordance with the Policy, Procedures, and Practices for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy, procedures, or practices - identify the agent(s) responsible for ensuring compliance with the policy, procedures, and practices - address how and by whom compliance will be enforced and the consequences of the breach, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance will be audited in accordance with the Policy, Procedures, and Practices in respect of Privacy Audits
+The policy, procedures, and practices must be reviewed on an ongoing basis to ensure their continued accuracy, that the personal information collected for purposes of the data holding is still necessary for the identified purpose(s), and that de-identified and/or aggregate information will not serve the identified purpose.

-8. Statements of Purpose for Data Holdings Containing Personal information
+- require agents to comply with the policy, procedures, and practices - require agents to notify the prescribed entity at the first reasonable opportunity, in accordance with the Policy, Procedures, and Practices for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy, procedures, or practices - identify the agent(s) responsible for ensuring compliance with the policy, procedures, and practices - address how and by whom compliance will be enforced and the consequences of a breach, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance will be audited in accordance with the Policy, Procedures, and Practices In Respect of Privacy Audits - 8.
+Statements of Purpose for Data Holdings Containing Personal Information

-For each data holding containing PI, the prescribed entity must complete a statement identifying the specific purpose of the data holding, the PI contained in the data holding, the Chief Coroner and any other source(s) of the PI, the need for the PI in relation to the identified purpose, and why de-identified and/or aggregate information will not serve the identified purpose.
+For each data holding containing personal information, the prescribed entity must complete a statement identifying the specific purpose of the data holding, the personal information contained in the data holding, the service providers and any other source(s) of the personal information, the need for the personal information in relation to the identified purpose, and why de-identified and/or aggregate information will not serve the identified purpose.